Welcome to today's edition of the Rush 24-7 podcast.

 Plus, there's also a desire to stifle conservative speech or opposition speech as well.

-New direction is new theme for Democrat Plan.
+Example, new direction is new theme for Democrat plan.

-How many times are we gonna get this story?
+How many times are we going to get this story?

 This is USA Today, and it's by Kathy Kiley.